Voice Connections

 PayloadBinary dataFormat defined by opcodeVariable bytes

-1 Sequence numbers are only sent from the server to the client, and all server-sent binary opcodes require the sequence number.
+1 Sequence numbers are only sent from the server to the client on Gateway v8 and above.
 See Buffered Resume for further details on how sequence numbers are used when present.

 Indicating DAVE Protocol Support